Password reset functionality¶

 No information disclosure is built-in, so if the email address is not in the system, it is not disclosed to the outside.

-Rate limiting is activated for allowing three emails to be sent within 30 minutes per email address.
+Rate limiting is enabled so that three emails can be sent per email address within 30 minutes.

-When a user has logged in successfully (e.g., because they remembered the password), the token is removed from the database, effectively invalidating all existing email links.
+When a user has logged in successfully (for example, because they remembered the password), the token is removed from the database, effectively invalidating all existing email links.

-The feature is active by default and can be deactivated entirely via the system-wide configuration option:
+The feature is enabled by default and can be deactivated entirely via the system-wide configuration option:

-Both options are available to be configured within the Maintenance Area > Settings
+Both options are available to be configured within the Admin Tools > Settings

 module or in the Install Tool but can be set manually via